TITLE 360 STATE SEED COMMISSIONER

 (D) Hemp grain is a crop grown for seed as oil, meal, flour, whole grain for consumption, or other consumption by humans or animals, as allowed by law.
 Hemp grain is not licensed for sowing or for seed to produce a crop.

-(2) Handlers license that shall include persons who receive hemp for any reason, other to conduct the activity of a grower, e.g., those who transport hemp in any quantity, process, bale, harvest, inspect hemp, broker, test hemp, provide laboratory support, who receive hemp for any purpose.
+(2) Handlers license that shall include persons who receive hemp for any reason, other [sic, than] to conduct the activity of a grower, e.g., those who transport hemp in any quantity, process, bale, harvest, inspect hemp, broker, test hemp, provide laboratory support, who receive hemp for any purpose.
 A person who advertises or offers to perform such services or like services is a handler.
 A grower of hemp does not require a license as a handler to conduct activities of a grower.

 (3) Researchers license (as defined in this article [document]) employed by institutions of higher education as defined in federal and state law.